puregome/notebooks/README.md

 ### Polarity analysis

 Polarity analysis is the same as sentiment analysis.
-This analysis is performed by the notebook [sentiment-pattern.ipynb] which uses the Python package PATTERN for sentiment analysis of Dutch text (De Smedt &amp; Daelemans, 2011).
+This analysis is performed by the notebook [sentiment-pattern.ipynb](sentiment-pattern.ipynb) which uses the Python package PATTERN for sentiment analysis of Dutch text (De Smedt &amp; Daelemans, 2011).
 The analysis produces time series graphs for all tweets, all pandemic tweets and several individual pandemic topics.

 ![polarity for face masks, social distancing and lockdown over time](sentiment-all.png)

 ### Stance analysis

-Stance analysis is performed by the notebook [fasttext.ipynb].
+Stance analysis is performed by the notebook [fasttext.ipynb](fasttext.ipynb).

 ...